-20.12.12 Use of Direct Speech
+20.12.12 Direct Speech Must be Used to Relate All Conversations

 This means that the words actually spoken must be repeated as closely as they can be recalled.
 The reason is that indirect speech can distort the meaning of words actually used.
 For example, a player cannot say in evidence: